-The New Jersey Department of Environmental Protection has embarked on a new process to learn how park users recreate in Wharton State Forest, the single largest tract of land within the New Jersey State Park System.
+On Sept.
+27, the New Jersey Department of Environmental Protection embarked on a new process to learn how park users recreate in Wharton State Forest, the single largest tract of land within the New Jersey State Park System.
 The goal of this process is to develop a plan for public access while protecting natural resources and ensuring public safety in the state forest.

 Wharton State Forest is within the New Jersey Pinelands, a more than 1 million acre region that is recognized for its unique natural resources and is classified as a National Biosphere Reserve of national and international significance.